Defining functions

 or last

-keywords can be used to ensure the function returns a single result.
+keywords can be used to ensure the function returns a scalar result.

 define